jecki/DHParser/documentation_src/manuals/02_nodetree.rst

 See the difference?
 This time the <foreign>-element remains intact, while the <location>-element has been split.
-This behavior can be configures by the divisability-map that is passed to the parameter ``divisability`` of the ContentMapping-constructor.
+This behavior can be configures by the divisibility-map that is passed to the parameter ``divisability`` of the ContentMapping-constructor.
 It maps elements (or, rather, their names) to sets of elements that can be cut by them.
 The asterix ``*`` is a wildcard and contains those elements that can be cut by any other element.
 An element that does not appear in the value-set anywhere in the mapping cannot be cut by any other element.
-It is also possible to pass a simple set of element-names instead of a dictionary to the divisability-parameter.
+It is also possible to pass a simple set of element-names instead of a dictionary to the divisibility-parameter.
 In this case any element with a name in this set can be cut by any other element.
 Any element the name of which is not a member of the set cannot be cut when markup is added.